bischak/play2-memcached/README.md

-Memcached Plugin for Play framework 2.0
+Memcached (with replication/mirroring) Plugin for Play framework 2.0
 ---------------------------------------

 An implementation of CacheAPI for Play 2.1-RC3 final.